jonomango/hv/README.md

 [WDK](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) for compilation.

 Once compiled, simply load `hv.sys` anyway you'd like (either by using the Windows Service Control Manager or a manual mapper) and it will immediately virtualize the system.
-Devirtualization is not currently supported, which means that the hypervisor cannot be unloaded once it has started.
 To check if `hv` is currently running, try to execute the ping hypercall and see if it responds appropriately.
+Unloading the driver will result in `hv::stop()` being called, which will devirtualize the system.

 ## Hypercalls

 `hv` has a full hypercall interface that can be used from both ring-0 and ring-3.
 It relies on the `VMCALL` instruction and has a particular calling convention that must be followed.
 Check out [hv/vmx.asm](https://github.com/jonomango/hv/blob/main/hv/vmx.asm#L13-L26) for how this can be implemented.